MoOmrane/data-pipelines-with-apache-airflow/README.md

 ### Usage

 Details for running specific chapter examples are available in the corresponding chapter's readme.
-In general, most code examples are run using docker-compose, together with the provided docker-compose.yml file in each chapter.
-This docker-compose file will take care of spinning up the required resources and start an Airflow instance for you.
-Once everything is running, you should be able to run the examples in Airflow using your local browser.

-Some later Chapters (such as Chapters 11 and 13) may require a bit more setup.
-The details for doing so are described in the corresponding readme's and in the Chapter's themselves.